Thertzlor/Revenant/wiki/Macros/Log_Macro.md

 # Options
+Besides the [General Macro Options]() the Log Macro offers the following options to customize behavior:

 ## noLCD
 If this option is enabled the  message will only appear on the lua log but not on the LCD screen.